CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 const result = Math.round(10.3);
 ```

-When this program is executed, it creates a variable called result and assigns to it **the output of the function**, in this case the rounded number.
+When this program is executed, it creates a variable called result and assigns to it **the return value of the function**, in this case the rounded number.

-So `result` will store the value `10`.
+So `result` will have a value of `10`.

 ## 🔭 Logging vs function output